consensus-shipyard/mir/pkg/blockchain/README.md

 This random amount of time is sampled from an exponential distribution with a mean of `expMinuteFactor` minutes.
 The mining is orchestrated by a separate goroutine (`mineWorkerManager`) such that the miner module can continue to receive and process events.

-The operation of the miner module at a is as follows:
+The operation of the miner module is as follows:

-1. When it is notified of a new head (_NewHead_ event), it prepares to mine the next block by sending a PayloadRequest event to the application module.
+1. When it is notified of a new head (_NewHead_ event), it prepares to mine the next block by sending a _PayloadRequest_ event to the application module.
    If it is already mining a block, it aborts the ongoing mining operation.
-2. When it receives the PayloadResponse containing a payload for the next block, it starts mining a new block with the received payload.
+2. When it receives the _PayloadResponse_ containing a payload for the next block, it starts mining a new block with the received payload.
 3. When it mines a new block, it broadcasts it to all other modules by sending a _NewBlock_ message to the broadcast module.
    It also shares the block with the blockchain manager module (BCM) by sending a _NewBlock_ event to it.